-- The efficiency of the collaborative, non-combative relationship between the design team and the contractor assists in achieving a schedule that is generally more compressed, or quicker, than conventional Design-Bid-Build. - This collaboration can frequently lead to innovative solutions. - The Design-Build method can reduce risk and costs to the owner.
+- conventional Design-Bid-Build. - This collaboration can frequently lead to innovative solutions. - The Design-Build method can reduce risk and costs to the owner.

-Conversely, the disadvantages that may be associated with a Design-Build project include the following:

-- The nature of contractual agreements in Design-Build projects may result in an increased risk of loss of control of project in terms of functionality, features, or quality.
-The owner may have more limited input in final product, risk/cost, or feature/cost evaluation. - The Design-Build arrangement may result in diminished continuity in design and quality across other projects occurring before or after the project, with possibly diminished cohesion of design across the facility or from project to project. - The design may be less creative or innovative than one where the designer is more independent of the construction considerations. - There may end to to be a gap of accountability between the project definition consultant and the design-build team.
+Conversely, the disadvantages that may be associated with a Design-Build project include the following: The nature of contractual agreements in Design-Build projects may result in an increased risk of loss of control of project in terms of functionality, features, or quality.
+The owner may have more limited input in final product, risk/cost, or feature/cost evaluation.

+- facility or from project to project.

+- construction considerations.

+- design-build team.